-In February 2015, I started a research group at the University of Luxembourg as an Associate Professor of Physics.
+Since February 2015, I lead a research group at the University of Luxembourg as an Associate Professor of Physics.
 My position is funded by the ATTRACT program of the Fonds National de la Recherche.
 Within this project about modern mesoscopic systems, my group investigates topological insulators, one-dimensional quantum systems, as well as nanomechanical systems in the quantum regime.

 I started studying physics in the fall term of 1999 at the University of Freiburg (Germany)

 my diploma in 2004, specializing in mathematics and the physics of complex systems.
 I wrote my

 thesis in the department of theoretical condensed matter physics of Prof. Dr. H Grabert

 at the University of Freiburg under supervision of Prof. Dr. Andrei Komnik.

 Afterwards, I remained in the same group and started working on my PhD thesis.
 During the PhD phase, I spent six months at the Imperial College London (UK) in the group of the late Prof. A. Gogolin.
 After returning to Freiburg, I finished my PhD thesis in November 2007.

 Then, I started a postdoc position at the University of Basel in the group of Prof. Dr. C. Bruder.
 My primary focus shifted to the investigation of the properties of nanoelectromechanical systems.

 In May 2009, I started a postdoc position at Yale University in New Haven (CT), USA in the group of Prof. L. Glazman.
 This research was sponsored by the Swiss National Science Foundation and involved the investation of strongly correlated one-dimensional systems.
 We extended the Luttinger liquid theory by taking into account the band curvature.
 In particular, we focused on spinful fermionic systems and the fate of the spin-charge separation.